 Edwards first discovered powerlifting at the age of 15 when the father of a volleyball teammate invited him to start working out with them.
 He immediately took to the sport and went on to join his school’s powerlifting team.

 “Once I realized that working out can break you down but might build you back up at the same time, I just fell in love with it,” Edwards said.

-Edwards’ parents divorced when he was still in high school and Edwards used powerlifting as a way to handle the things that were happening in his personal life.
+Edwards’ parents divorced when he was still in high school and he used powerlifting as a way to handle things that were happening in his personal life.

 “Everything came collapsing down,” Edwards said.
 “I had no way to cope with it and that was my way of coping besides volleyball.”